Engineering Education Research

 SCHOOL OF COMPUTING

-Eye Movement Modeling Examples for Program Comprehension and Debugging
+Eye Movement Modeling Examples for Program Comprehension and Debugging (2 students)

 The goal of this project is to collect eye movement modeling examples from experts doing a) program comprehension tasks and b) debugging tasks on code examples commonly found in undergraduate computing curricula.
 Educators are typically aware of several major problems in comprehension and debugging that hinder student progress.
 The purpose is to expose the thought process of an expert through eye movement modeling examples specific to a context.
 The project proposes the creation of a repository of eye movement modeling video examples recorded by an expert for program comprehension and debugging tasks.
 The experts can be advanced graduate students fluent in the language of choice.
 This project helps novices learn by watching eye movements of experts as they work on comprehending programs (e.g., how to spot a code beacon) and while debugging.
 The videos will have a voice-over of the expert vocalizing their thought process.
 These videos can be used as teaching aids to help novices learn where to look, how to read code, and how to avoid areas that are not important to the task.

 Student Participation: The REU participant(s) will devise a set of common problems in comprehension and debugging in alignment with computing curriculum at UNL.
 These will be translated into programs and tasks.
 The student will then learn how to design and conduct the eye tracking recordings for program comprehension and debugging tasks.
 The screen will also be recorded during the process and in a post processing step, the gaze data will be visualized on top of the recorded screen.
 The student will be using iTrace to record and post process this data.
 The raw gaze can also be used for further analysis as needed.
-The contributions of this project are a) helping novices learn the thought processes of experts as they work by watching the eye movement modeling examples and b) a audio/video repository of eye movement examples for educators.
-REU participant does not need any prior experience or have any preferred qualifications.
+The contributions of this project are a) helping novices learn the thought processes of experts as they work by watching the eye movement modeling examples and b) an audio/video repository of eye movement examples for educators.

 Funding